MeLo-X: Career

 In 2009, MeLo-X toured with Theophilus London, serving as deejay.
 On the side, he remixed songs from other artists, without permission.

+A remix by Melo-X of Yuna's 2012 song "Live Your Life" is heard in Grand Theft Auto V, on the fictional “Worldwide FM” radio station within the game.

 In 2014, MeLo-X remixed five songs from Beyoncé's album Beyoncé, the project titled Yoncé-X, which MeLo-X posted to various websites such as SoundCloud and YouTube.
 Beyoncé's label kept having the remix album removed from each new hosting site for copyright violations, but after seeing the uploaded video for "Drunk in Lust," MeLo-X's unauthorized remix of "Drunk in Love," Beyoncé invited him to make music for the On the Run Tour, a co-headlining tour by Jay-Z and Beyoncé.
 MeLo-X relates: "They already had the story and the outline for the tour.
 The whole story is like you're watching a film and it's narrated by the music that they created...
 We'd sit and talk about the sounds.
 Then I'd go and create something.
 It was a mix of my ideas, with Beyoncé and Jay Z. I'd try to complement them.
 I'd try to find a meeting point of what I do and what they wanted."
 MeLo-X said that, for a climactic car-chase scene, he took Kanye West's song "Hell of a Life", changing and chopping it in the trap EDM style, making it into a two-minute piece to fit the concert visuals.